Willem Brouwer

 Willem Brouwer (born 30 March 1963) is a retired football striker from the Netherlands.
 He played professional football for nine years, for Telstar, SC Heerenveen, FC Emmen and BV Veendam.

 Managerial career

 After his career Brouwer became a manager in Dutch amateur football, coaching teams including Harkemase Boys, Berkum and Flevo Boys.

 He was named manager at former club VV Drachten in January 2017.
+He announced his retirement as manager in December 2022 while in charge of VV Buitenpost.